1.3.1: Practice with Future Time

 Exercise 3.2: Fill-in-the-Blank

-Put the verb into the more suitable form, present progressive, simple present or ‘be going to’.
+Write the verb in the correct form, present progressive, simple present or ‘be going to’.
 If more than one answer is possible, write all possible answers.

 Exercise 3 from We Love Teaching English is licensed under a Creative Commons Attribution - Non-Commercial - No-Derivatives 4.0 International License.